Use the One-Touch Rule and Save Hours of Cleaning

 Want a solution to clutter and mess?
 The one-touch rule really works!

 Have you heard of the one-touch rule?

-I just learned it while at an Education Week class a couple months ago, and it opened up my eyes to why things in my house can get so out of hand so fast.
-I’m not going to say I’m any sort of pro at keeping the one-touch rule yet, but I have definitely been more aware of it as I go about my day.
+I just learned it while at a community class a couple of months ago, and it opened up my eyes to why things in my house can get so out of hand so fast.
+I’m not going to say I’m any sort of a pro at keeping the one-touch rule yet, but I have definitely been more aware of it as I go about my day.

 How the one-touch rule works:

 Basically, you only touch an item once in order to put it in its place.
 Seems simple enough, right?

 I thought so, too.
 But trying to live it has shown me that I tend to touch things three or four times before they finally get put away.

 For example, because we live in such an old home, our bedroom closet is tiny.
 My husband’s clothes go in the closet in our bedroom, and mine are in the closet in the office.
 While I would sure love to have my clothes in the bedroom, too, the way the rods are built means that most of my long dresses don’t fit in that closet, so it just made more sense for me to have the office closet.

 I tend to get ready for bed in the bedroom because my dresser that holds pajamas is there.
 It just seems like so much work for me to walk the ten feet to the office to hang up my clothes, so I usually put them on my dresser with the intent of hanging them up in the morning.